-BWC said the War on Drugs was to contain the political involvement of minorities and hippies (as explained in the book Cannabis 101!)*
+Watson Coleman said the War on Drugs was to contain the political involvement of minorities and hippies (as explained in the book Cannabis 101!)

-“It’s supposed to shift the authority and responsibility from the criminal justice system to the healthcare system.”
-She explained, noting it would those caught for drug possession expunge their records.
+“It’s supposed to shift the authority and responsibility from the criminal justice system to the healthcare system,” she explained, noting it would those caught for drug possession expunge their records.

 Watson Coleman cited her long association with Gusciora when both served in the Assembly as motivating her to push the bill.